-Editable Value Default Value Description Ethernet Device name Yes any M221 (if the controller used in the configuration is M221 Logic Controller) Displays the name of the device that is connected with the Ethernet network.
+Parameter Editable Value Default Value Description Ethernet • Device name Yes any M221 (if the controller used in the configuration is M221 Logic Controller) Displays the name of the device that is connected with the Ethernet network.
 The characters az, AZ, 09 and the underscore character () are allowed.
 IP address by DHCP Yes (1) TRUE/FALSE FALSE Allows you to obtain the IP address from the DHCP server on the network.
 IP address by BOOTP Yes (1) TRUE/FALSE FALSE Allows you to obtain the IP address from the Boot PROM configuration server on the network.
 Fixed IP address Yes (1) TRUE/FALSE TRUE Allows you to specify the IP address manually for host or network interface identification.
-IP address Yes (2) w.x.y.z (3) 0.0.0.0 Allows you to specify the IP address of the device in the Ethernet network.
-See Address Classes, page 99 Assigning 0.0.0.0 (the default) as IP address for the M221 Logic Controller forces the firmware to generate an IP address from the MAC address.
+IP address Yes (2) W.X.y.z (3) 0.0.0.0 Allows you to specify the IP address of the device in the Ethernet network.
+See Address Classes, page 100 Assigning 0.0.0.0 (the default) as IP address for the M221 Logic Controller forces the firmware to generate an IP address from the MAC address.
 The generated IP address is 10.10.XXX.YYY, where XXX and YYY are the decimal values of the last 2 bytes (EE.FF) of the MAC address (AA.BB.CC.DD.
-EE.FF) Example: MAC address: 00:80:78:19:19:73 EE (19 hex) = 25 decimal) FF (73 hex) = 155 decimal IP address generated: 10.10.25.155.
+EE.FF) Example: MAC address: 00:80:78:19:19:73 EE (19 hex) = 25 decimal) FF (73 hex) = 155 decimal IP address generated: 10.10.
+25.155 .
 The firmware also generates an IP address from the MAC address if the specified IP address is identified as being a duplicate address on the network.
-Bit 9 of system word %SW118 is set to 1 (see System Words Description, page 174) and system word %SW62 is set to 1 (see System Words Description, page 174) when a duplicated IP address is detected.
-The MAC address of the logic controller is stored in %SW107-%SW109 (see System Words Description.
-Subnet mask Yes (2) w.x.y.z (3) 0.0.0.0 page 174).
-Allows you to specify the address of the subnetwork to authorize a group of devices for data exchange.
-I determines which bits in an IP address correspond to the network address and which bits correspond to the subnet portions of the address.
-See Subnet Mask, page 99 Gateway address Yes (2) w.x.y.z (3) 0.0.0.0 Allows you to specify the IP address of the node (a router) on a TCP/IP network that serves as an access point to another network.
-See Gateway Address, page 99 Transfer Rate No - Auto Displays the selected mode for Ethernet speed.
+Bit 9 of system word %SW118 is set to 1 (see System Words Description, page 175) and system word %SW62 is set to 1 (see System Words Description, page 175) when a duplicated IP address is detected.
+The MAC address of the logic controller is stored in %SW107-%SW109 (see System Words Description, page 175).
+Subnet mask Yes(2) w.x.y.z (3) 0.0.0.0 Allows you to specify the address of the subnetwork to authorize a group of devices for data exchange.
+It determines which bits in an IP address correspond to the network address and which bits correspond to the subnet portions of the address.
+See Subnet Mask, page 100 Gateway address Yes (2) w.x.y.z (3) 0.0.0.0 Allows you to specify the IP address of the node (a router) on a TCP/IP network that serves as an access point to another network.
+See Gateway Address, page 100 Transfer Rate No - Auto Displays the selected mode for Ethernet speed.
 Auto stands for "Auto Negotiation".
-Security Parameters I 1 I - The security parameters allow you to enable or disable commi inication protocols and d features.
-Yes TRUE/FALSE FALSE Allows you to enable or disable programming via the Ethernet port.
-Programming protocol enabled i • Also enables or disables the software object access via animation tables or HMI devices.
+Security Parameters 1 The security parameters allo ow you to enable e or disable commu unication protocols and d features.
+Programming protocol enabled Yes TRUE/FALSE FALSE Allows you to enable or disable programming via the Ethernet port.
+Also enables or disables the software object access via animation tables or HMI devices.
+EtherNet/IP protocol enabled Yes TRUE/FALSE FALSE Allows you to enable or disable the EtherNet/IP protocol to connect to a network for data exchange.